General Material¶

 Magnetic Permeability¶

-The magnetic permeability can be defined by the methods summarized in Table 1.
+The available methods are summarized in Table 1.

 | Name | Example | Description |